 There certainly isn’t a lack of produce in the house right now…

 The peppers, kale, eggplants, and cukes are still going strong, and one of the best things about this time of year is ALL OF THE FOOD.
-I’ve been mixing things up into a few different salads (okay, fine, with the help of my restaurant-owning dude who is way better at cooking than I am) here are a few ways I’ve been eating the harvest…
+I’ve been mixing things up into a few different salads (doesn’t hurt to be dating a guy who owns a restaurant and has a lot of good ideas regarding farm-fresh produce) here are a few ways I’ve been eating the harvest…

-For this salad we added in green pepper, tomatoes, cucumbers, and a little garlic from the garden, along with sunflower seeds and some Parmesan cheese from my fridge.
+For this salad I added in green pepper, tomatoes, cucumbers, and a little garlic from the garden, along with sunflower seeds and some Parmesan cheese from my fridge.

-The dressing was something he whipped up that had salt, pepper, vinegar, mustard, lemon juice, and red pepper flakes in it.
-From what I can tell by observing him cook, you just toss as much of those ingredients as you want in the bowl and mix everything up.
-(Seemed to work, it was delicious.)
+The dressing was something we whipped up that had salt, pepper, vinegar, mustard, lemon juice, and red pepper flakes in it.
+I have no notes on quantities, but I think the rule is “toss as much of those ingredients as you want in the bowl and mix everything up.”
+I’ll be delicious.

 Cucumber & Chickpea Salad